 The Empathy Gap in Autism

 If you’re an autistic woman, being perceived as cold and emotionless is probably familiar.
 This stereotype has been around for a long time.
-It’s even part of the diagnostic criteria for autism spectrum disorder (ASD), which states that one must lack empathy to be diagnosed with ASD.

 However, research has shown that this stereotype isn’t completely accurate.
 Many autistic people feel empathy but have difficulty expressing it.
 This phenomenon is called “the empathy gap” in the autistic community.
 It affects those on the spectrum and their loved ones who struggle with understanding what they have experienced.